DaveGee/prep-pal/PROJECT.md

 - [x] Stock item type model + recommended model
 - [x] Recommended screen from static file
 - [x] Load and save to disk / localstorage
-- [] Calculator (simple, or based on confederation) -> generate default category list
+- [] Empty screen with wizard to setup if no file
     - [] Instead of creating the recommendation file by default, add a "wizard" type of module to create it (with the calculator)
 - [] Enable category edits (delete, add)

 ## Current stock